Dominique Dawes: Education and life after gymnastics

 Dawes attended Montgomery Blair High School in Silver Spring, Maryland and Gaithersburg High School in Gaithersburg, Maryland, where she was the 1994 prom queen.
 She graduated with a bachelor's degree from the University of Maryland, College Park in 2002.

 Pursuing a career in acting, modeling, and television production, she has appeared in Prince's music video "Betcha By Golly Wow" and Missy Elliott's 2006 video "We Run This" in the role of Missy's gymnastics coach.
 Dawes also briefly appeared on Broadway in a revival of the musical Grease, playing cheerleader Patty Simcox.

-Dawes served as president of the Women's Sports Foundation from 2004–2006; she was the youngest president in the Foundation's history.
+Dawes served as president of the Women's Sports Foundation from 2004 to 2006; she was the youngest president in the Foundation's history.
 She was the first spokeswoman for the Girl Scouts of the USA's "Uniquely Me" self-esteem campaign in 2002.
-Dawes, whose younger brother is autistic, has also supported events for autism awareness, such as the 2001 Power of One rally in Washington D.C.
+Dawes, whose younger brother is autistic, has also supported events for autism awareness, such as the 2001 Power of One rally in Washington, D.C.
 She is presently on the Advisory Board of Sesame Workshop's "Healthy Habits for Life" program and also works as a motivational speaker, concentrating on youth issues.
 In June 2010, President Obama appointed Dawes to be co-chair of the newly renamed President's Council on Fitness, Sports and Nutrition, along with New Orleans Saints quarterback Drew Brees.

 She provided commentary for Yahoo's coverage of the Beijing Olympics in 2008 and for the 2010 Winter Olympics.